leec13/MiSiCgui/README.md

 !['handbook_pre_processing.png'](./images/handbook_pre_processing.png)

-In this example the pre-processing of the fluorescence images improves the quality of the prediction (100X NA 1.43 microscope objective, 0.06 µm/pixel; gamma correction = 0.25 ; Laplacian filter ; Gaussian filter r = 2 px)
+In this example the pre-processing of the fluorescence images improves the quality of the prediction (100X NA 1.43 microscope objective, 0.067 µm/pixel; gamma correction = 0.25 ; Laplacian filter ; Gaussian filter r = 2 px)

+If needed thes settings could be used to improve the results with MiSiC:

+Phase Contrast:
+Gaussian of laplace (sigma = 2)
+additive noise preferably local noise variance

+Fluorescence:
+Gamma correction (0.2-0.5):
+Unsharp mask (radius = 1, amount = 2)
+(optional) Gaussian of laplace (sigma = 2)
+Often, in fluorescence images, not all cells fluoresce at similar intensities.
+This leads to False negatives where the cells are faint.
+Gamma correction homogenises these dissimilar intensities.
+Unsharp mask provides a higher definition at the edges.

 ## d) Parameters : size and noise